 You should keep yourself hydrated straight after the procedure, as your body will swell for next few days.
 To improve long-term results of liposuction, you should maintain a healthy diet with a lower intake of fat and calories.
 Liposuction is neither an obesity treatment nor a substitute for weight-loss, so if you will not keep an eye on what you are eating, you may gain fat in the treated areas.
 Read our article on diet after liposuction surgery.

 You should avoid a sedentary way of life after the procedure and even during your convalescence you can start light exercises like walking.
 Moving will prevent an occurrence of dangerous blood clots and help you with the recovery psychically and mentally.
 Exercise after liposuction can be resumed 4 weeks after the surgery.
 A smaller amount of fat allows achieving visible results of workout much quicker, which usually is a big spur to continue healthy lifestyle and workout regime.

 Keep your expectations realistic

-For the first few weeks after liposuction your body will be swollen, so do not expect that the areas treated will look fabulous straight afterwards.
-Swelling should subside within two to five weeks and wear the compression garment will help with reduction of puffiness and with the healing process.
-The final results will appear within six to twelve months after the procedure, even though you will notice first changes after six weeks.
+For the first few weeks after liposuction your body will be swollen, so do not expect that the areas treated will look fabulous straight afterward.
+Swelling should subside within two to five weeks and wear the compression garment will help with the reduction of puffiness and with the healing process.
+The final results will appear within six to twelve months after the procedure, even though you will notice the first changes after six weeks.

 Cease taking over-the-counter supplements